Nelliosis/Nelliosis/README.md

 ### :wave: Greetings,
 I'm Jun.
-An undergraduate of Computer Science, and a Junior Software Developer in Training at AMAGI Technologies.
+An undergraduate of Computer Science, and a Junior Software Developer at AMAGI Technologies.
 I'm interested in making lives easier through code and efficient systems.
-I am an aspiring developer.
+I am a developer aspiring to be better everyday.
 I am currently learning and soaking in the technologies relevant towards this goal.
 My hobbies include lots of YouTube, occasional gaming, deep conversations, and reading about different philosophies.
-As for my work ethic, it changes over the years but I think I've settled for one that encapsulates my philosophy in work and in life: Palma non Sine Pulvere.
+As for my work ethic, it changed over the years but I think I've settled for one that encapsulates my philosophy in work and in life: Palma non Sine Pulvere.
 Dare to try, there is no reward without effort.

 [![LinkedIn][linkedin-shield]][linkedin-link]
 [![Website][web-shield]][web-link]